8 In-Demand IT Skills to Boost Your Resume in 2025

 6. Cloud computing

-Cloud computing skills are in demand, including anything from building cloud infrastructure to maintaining them.
+Cloud computing skills are in demand, and cloud career paths can include anything from building cloud infrastructure to administering and maintaining it.
 Working with cloud technology can open doors to positions like cloud developer, cloud administrator, and cloud architect.
 Knowledge of the following cloud platforms can be useful:

 • AWS